3 min readChoosing a Buyer

 Individual Owner-Operators

-The challenge: individual buyers often have less access to capital and more limited operating experience.
-SBA financing can extend timelines.
-They require more hand-holding through the process.
+The challenge: individuals usually have less capital and less operating experience.
+SBA financing can stretch timelines, and they need more hand-holding through the process.
+They can be wonderful buyers — they just need more runway.

 What Most Venue Owners Want